da-sites/da-status-monitoring/README.md

 Status checks are implemented as mocha tests.

 Tests are automatically run on a cron schedule through a github action: https://github.com/da-sites/da-status-monitoring/actions
-Note that the github actions will stop running 60 days after the last commit: https://github.com/marketplace/actions/keep-your-github-actions-alive-automatically so even if no actual change is required, some commit activity is required to keep the action running.
+Note that the github actions will stop running 60 days after the last commit so even if no actual change is required, some commit activity is required to keep the action running.

 The live status (as produced via the github action) can be seen here: https://main--da-status--da-sites.hlx.live/status/latest